Timothy Warren Williams

-Southern California artist Timothy Williams’ artwork takes the viewer through several counter-culture scenes and historical events endemic to Los Angeles which have dramatically shaped our world: 80's Punk Rock, Surfing, Skateboarding, Gothic Music/Film/Fashion, Eco Awareness, and Custom Motorcycles.
+Southern California artist Timothy Warren Williams’ reclaimed object artwork tells personal stories while taking the viewer through several counter-culture scenes and historical events endemic to Los Angeles: Gun violence, wildfires, surfing/skateboarding, Gothic Music/Film/Fashion, Gothic Music/Film/Fashion, Eco Awareness, and motorcycles.

-Select Collectors include Hammer Museum/Hammer Galleries Michael Hammer, Actor Armie Hammer, Galerie Gmurzynska's Isabelle Bscher and Krystyna Gmurzynksa, Curator/Critic/Writers Jaqueline Miro and Shana Nys Dambrot, Artist Ed Moses, Film Director Alan Mindel, Musicians David J and Stephen Perkins, and Record Producer Geza X.
+Select Collectors include Hammer Museum/Hammer Galleries Michael Hammer, Galerie Gmurzynska's Isabelle Bscher and Krystyna Gmurzynksa, Guggenheim Board Director Gigi Kracht, Guggenheim Latin American Curator Camila Sol de Pool, Critics Anthony Haden Guest, Jaqueline Miro and Shana Nys Dambrot, The Estate of Ed Moses, Film Director Alan Mindel, Musicians David J and Stephen Perkins, and Record Producer Geza X.

-Timothy Williams is a Pepperdine University graduate with a BA Fine Art Degree, He is currently working on first feature film Let's Take the Hearse to Mexico with Grammy nominated Producer Joel Newton.
-He plays drums with David J (Bauhaus/Love and Rockets), is a multi instrumentalist in the Tribal-Gothadelic band Black Cat Gallery, with his spouse Rainbow.
+Timothy Warren Williams is a Pepperdine University graduate with a BA Fine Art Degree.
+He is currently working on first feature film Let's Take the Hearse to Mexico with Grammy nominated Producer Joel Newton.
+He plays drums with David J (Bauhaus/Love and Rockets), and is a multi instrumentalist in the Tribal-Gothadelic band Black Cat Gallery.
 He lives and works in Los Angeles.